mrotaru/data/javascript-prototypes/index.md

   constructor: bar
 }
 const obj = new foo()
-obj.constructor === bar // => true
+obj.constructor === bar // => true - `constructor` is inherited
 ```

 ## Setting Properties

-We saw that the prototype chain is actually pretty simple to understand, at
-least when it comes to _getting_ properties.
-If the object itself has a
-property with that name, return that.
-Otherwise, just traverse the prototype
-chain, and return the first found value.

-When we're setting the value of a property, it's a bit more complicated.
-In
+In most cases, when setting the value of a property, the result will be the
-most situations, the result will be the creation or modification of a
+creation or modification of a property on the target object (`bar` in the
-property on the target object (`bar` in the examples below).
-But there are
+examples below).
+But there are two situations in which that will not happen,
-two situations in which that will not happen.
-Both of them occur when JS
+at least not as expected.
+Both of them occur when JS finds an object in the
-finds an object in the target object's prototype chain which already has a
+target object's prototype chain which already has a property with the same
-property with the same name as the one we're trying to set/create on the
+name as the one we're trying to set/create on the target object.
-target object.

 ### Situation 1 - The Property is a [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)